-The CODALEMA experimental device currently detects and characterizes the radio contribution of cosmic ray air showers.
-Arrival directions and electric field topologies of radio transient signals associated to cosmic rays are extracted from the antenna signals.
+The principle and performances of the CODALEMA experimental device, set up to study the possibility of high energy cosmic rays radio detection, are presented.
+Radio transient signals associated to cosmic rays have been identified, for which arrival directions and shower's electric field topologies have been extracted from the antenna signals.
 The measured rate, about 1 event per day, corresponds to an energy threshold around 5.10^{16} eV.
-These results allow to determine the perspectives offered by the present experimental design for radiodetection of Ultra High Energy Cosmic Rays at a larger scale.
+These results allow to determine the perspectives offered by the present experimental design for radiodetection of UHECR at a larger scale.